chapel-lang/chapel/doc/rst/technotes/gpu.rst

 ``foreach`` loops and launch these onto a GPU when the current locale (e.g.
 ``here``) is assigned to a special (sub)locale representing a GPU.

-Additional information about GPU Support can be found in the "Ongoing Efforts" slide decks of our `release notes <https://chapel-lang.org/releaseNotes.html>`_;
-however, be aware that information presented in release notes for prior releases may be out-of-date.

 .. contents::

 Overview